-The Settings menu offers eight options for erasing edits made to a photo:
+The Settings menu offers seven options for erasing edits made to a photo:

-- Reset All Settings: This removes all adjustments made to a photo in the Edit module.
-(This option can also be accessed from the Reset All button at the bottom right of the Browse window.) - Reset Develop Settings: Removes only the settings applied in the Develop tab. - Reset Effects Settings: Removes only the settings applied in the Effects tab. - Reset Portrait Settings: Removes only the settings applied in the Portrait tab. - Reset All Retouching Tools: Resets any retouching applied anywhere in the Edit module. - Reset Local Adjustments: Removes all local adjustment layers. - Reset Crop: Returns the image to its original, uncropped size. - Reset Text: Removes any text blocks.
+- Reset All Settings: This removes all the applied settings you made to a photo in the Edit module. - Reset Develop Settings: Removes only the settings applied in the Develop tab. - Reset Effects Settings: Removes only the settings applied in the Effects tab. - Reset All Retouching Tools: Resets any retouching applied in the Edit module. - Reset Local Adjustments: Removes all local adjustments layers. - Reset Crop: Returns the image to its original, uncropped size. - Reset Text: Removes any text blocks.